Best CMS Platforms in 2025: The Big Comparison

 1. No plugin growth

-Everything is natively integrated — design, CMS, hosting, SEO, security, animations, form logic, localization, and AI.
+Everything is natively integrated — design, CMS, hosting, SEO, security features, animations, form logic, localization, and AI.

 Benefits for SMEs: